LN-Devops/Roboshop_shell/README.md

 # shell-scripting

-This is for Demo purpose of application testing
+This is for Demo purpose of application.